-4.4.2 Evaluation of the General Potentially Suitable Areas
+4.4.2 Evaluation of General Potentially Suitable Areas in the Manitouwadge Area

-This section provides a brief description of how the four identified general potentially suitable areas were evaluated to verify if they have the potential to satisfy the geoscientific safety functions outlined in NWMO's site selection process and discussed in Section 4.2.
-At this early stage of the site evaluation process, where limited data at repository depth exist, the intent is to assess whether there are any obvious conditions within the identified potentially suitable areas that would fail to satisfy the safety functions.
+This section provides a brief description of how the four identified potentially suitable areas were evaluated to verify if they have the potential to satisfy the geoscientific safety functions outlined in NWMO's site selection process and discussed in Section 4.2.
+At this early stage of the site evaluation process, where limited geoscientific information is available, the intent is to assess whether there are any obvious conditions within the identified potentially suitable areas that would fail to satisfy the geoscientific safety functions.